OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/azure-stack/azure-stack-connect-azure-stack.md

 Set-ExecutionPolicy RemoteSigned

-# Import hello Connect module
+# Import the Connect module
 Import-Module .\Connect\AzureStack.Connect.psm1

-# Add hello development kit computer’s host IP address & certificate authority (CA) toohello list of trusted hosts.
-Make sure tooupdate hello hello IP address and password values for your environment.
+# Add the development kit computer’s host IP address & certificate authority (CA) to the list of trusted hosts.
+Make sure to update the the IP address and password values for your environment.

 $hostIP = "<Azure Stack host IP address>"

 $Password = ConvertTo-SecureString `
-  "<Administrator password provided when deploying Azure Stack>" ` -AsPlainText `
+  "<operator's password provided when deploying Azure Stack>" ` -AsPlainText `
   -Force